vintagedaddyo/MyBB_Theme_FA7/README.md

 * For anyone having trouble with any of the tutorials supplied in that thread..., well, here is simply the default theme with all colors, and a good majority of the tutorials in that thread applied in it.

-NOTE: THis is currently a WIP as I convert such to FA7 and while most is already done there may be some minor details that still need to be touched upon, but, I will get to such as I notice such, but, alas, I simply wanted to make such available asap, thus here it is "as is".
+NOTE: This is currently a WIP as I convert such to FA7 and while most is already done there may be some minor details that still need to be touched upon, but, I will get to such as I notice such, but, alas, I simply wanted to make such available asap, thus here it is "as is".

 FA7 v1.1